rdkcentral/contributor-assistant_github-action/README.md

 #### 5. Users and bots in allowlist

 If a GitHub username is included in the allowlist, they will not be required to sign a CLA.
 You can make use of this feature If you don't want your colleagues working in the same team/organisation to sign a CLA.
 And also, since there's no way for bot users (such as Dependabot or Greenkeeper) to sign a CLA, you may want to add them in `allowlist`.
 You can do so by adding their names in a comma separated string to the `allowlist` input in the CLA  workflow file(in this case `dependabot[bot],greenkeeper[bot]`).
 You can also use wildcard symbol in case you want to allow all bot users something like `bot*`.

+The `domain-allow-list` input in the CLA workflow file allows you to configure email domains that don't have to sign the CLA document.
+For example, if you want to allow all users with `@example.com` email domain, you can set the `domain-allow-list` input to `example.com`.
+This will allow all users with `@example.com` email domain to skip signing the CLA document.

 ##### Demo for step 5